Pope John XIII: Accession and rebellion

 ”The Saxon kings were going to destroy their power and influence, and were going to lead their children into captivity.”

-The leaders of the Roman militia captured the pope on December 16, 965, and imprisoned him in Castel Sant'Angelo.
+The leaders of the Roman militia captured the pope on 16 December 965, and imprisoned him in Castel Sant'Angelo.
 However, fearing John's presence there would inspire resistance from his followers, the pope was moved to one of Rofred's castles in the Campagna.
 Word eventually reached Otto of all these disturbances, and he entered Italy in late summer of 966 at the head of an enormous army.
 In the meantime, John had managed to escape from Campagna, and made his way to Capua, placing himself under the protection of Pandulf Ironhead.
-In thanks for Pandulf's aid, John converted Capua into a Metropolitan see, and consecrated as its first archbishop Pandulf's brother John, on August 14, 966.
-In Rome, the pope's supporters rose up, and Rofred and Stephen were killed by John Crescentius, the pope's nephew.
+In thanks for Pandulf's aid, John converted Capua into a Metropolitan see, and consecrated as its first archbishop Pandulf's brother John, on 14 August 966.
+In Rome, the pope's supporters rose up, and Rofred and Stephen were killed by John Crescentius, son of Crescentius "of the Marble Horse".
 Pope John left Capua, and crossed into Sabina, where he was met by his brother-in-law, Benedict, who also offered John his support.
-With Rome effectively back in his hands, John returned and was welcomed back into the city on November 14, 966.
+With Rome effectively back in his hands, John returned and was welcomed back into the city on 14 November 966.
 Although he was initially lenient towards the rebels, the arrival of Otto saw a change in approach.
 The emperor banished to Germany the two men appointed consul; the twelve principal militia leaders (the Decarcones, one appointed to each of the city's twelve regions) were hanged.
 Other plotters were either executed or blinded.
 The Prefect of the city, Peter, was handed over to John, who ordered him to be hung by his hair from the Equestrian Statue of Marcus Aurelius, after which he was taken down, placed naked and backwards on an ass.
 A bag of feathers was placed upon his head and two more at his thighs.
 With a bell fastened round its neck, Peter was driven through the city, and after being thus exposed to the ridicule of the people, Peter was cast into a dungeon before finally being sent by the emperor into Germany.
 In gratitude for the emperor's intervention, John lauded him by declaring him to be the liberator and restorer of the Church, the illustrious guest, and three times blessed emperor.

 In 969, he met Gerbert d'Aurillac, the future Pope Sylvester II, and was so impressed by his scholarly brilliance that he kept him on in Rome in order to learn from him.